RonMeier/LoRa-Monitor/README.md

 * MQTT, HTTP oder UDP Support

-* "LoRa to LoRaWAN - Bridge"  Received LoRa packets can be forwarded directly to LoRaWAN
+* "LoRa to LoRaWAN - Bridge"  Received LoRa packets can be forwarded directly to LoRaWAN.
+For example, all received LoRa sensors can be connected to LoRaWAN with one device

 * "http to LoRa" / "http to LoRaWAN"